MaddyKapfhammer/ember-ghost-netlify-casper-template/content/welcome.md

   - getting-started
 ---

-Hi, my name is Madelyn, Madelyn Kapfhammer to be exact, but my friends call me Maddy.
+Hi, my name is Madelyn Kapfhammer but my friends call me Maddy.

 I am a first year college student, working very hard to make it through the major of biology and computer science.
 Welcome to my journey.